CognitiveComputationLab/ccobra/docs/source/usage/tutorial.rst

 the JSON file to be located at ``~/benchmarks/benchmark.json``, the first model would refer to the file ``~/benchmarks/path/to/model1.py``.

-To run benchmarks, the script ``runner.py`` which is located in the ``ccobra-bench`` directory can be used.
-Execute the following commands:
+After installing CCOBRA, a command line program ``ccobra`` is registered.
+Benchmarks are run by calling this program and supplying the json configuration file (alternatively you can use ``ccobra`` executable found in the ``benchmarks`` directory of the repository):

     .. code::

-        $> python runner.py /path/to/benchmark.json
+        $> ccobra /path/to/benchmark.json

 To evaluate a model against a benchmark, the ``-m`` flag is used:

     .. code::

-        $> python runner.py /path/to/benchmark.json -m /path/to/model.py
+        $> ccobra /path/to/benchmark.json -m /path/to/model.py

 In this case, the additional model does not need to be integrated into the benchmark file.